 The Governing Body is responsible for the admission of pupils to the school and admits 60 pupils to the reception class each year.
-This admission number has been agreed between the Governing Body and the local authority and applies to the 2019/20 school year onwards.
-The Admissions Policy is updated annually and ratified by the Governing Body; parents and the local community are consulted every seven years, with the next consultation due December 2019-February 2020 for March 2020 publication (relating to September 2021 entry to reception).
+This admission number has been agreed between the Governing Body and the local authority and applies to the 2022/23 school year onwards.
+The Admissions Policy is updated annually and ratified by the Governing Body; parents and the local community are consulted every seven years.
+The school has recently consulted on this policy, and the next consultation will be for entry in 2028.